Neonatal Abstinence Syndrome

 - Other potentially addictive drugs: cocaine, heroin, ecstasy and methamphetamine

-If a newborn develops neonatal abstinence syndrome, Children’s is able to help with support and treatment through the following:
+If a newborn develops neonatal abstinence syndrome, Children’s is able to help with support and treatment through our neonatal care program as well as the following:

 Primary care clinics